kanstantsin-bucha/TBDropboxKit/Example/Pods/ObjectiveDropboxOfficial/README.md

 #### Consistent global error handling

 Normally, errors are handled on a request-by-request basis by calling `setResponseBlock` on the returned request task object.
 Sometimes, however, it makes more sense to handle errors consistently, based on error type, regardless of the source of the request.
 For instance, maybe you want to display the same dialog every time there is a `/files/list_folder` error.
 Or perhaps every time there is an HTTP auth error, you simply want to log the user out of your application.

-Here's how you would implement these examples:
+To implement these examples, you should have code in your app's setup logic (probably in your app delegate) that looks something like the following:

 ```objective-c
 void (^listFolderGlobalResponseBlock)(DBFILESListFolderError *, DBRequestError *, DBTask *) =